-Despite a general lack of symptoms, uncontrolled hypertension damages the kidney and heart and large and small blood vessels throughout the body.
-This ...more symptoms »
+Despite a general lack of symptoms, uncontrolled hypertension damages the kidney and heart and large and small blood vessels throughout the ...more symptoms »

 The most effective treatment plan for hypertension uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific cause and the patient's age, medical history, and severity of hypertension.
-Hypertension is highly treatable and in most people, prompt and ongoing treatment will result in a normalization of blood pressure and in ...more treatments »
+Hypertension is highly treatable and in most people, prompt and ongoing treatment will result in a normalization of blood pressure and in minimizing the risk of ...more treatments »

 A diagnosis of hypertension begins with taking a thorough health history, including symptoms, and performing a physical exam that includes blood pressure monitoring.
 A diagnosis of hypertension may be overlooked or delayed because in its early stages there generally are no symptoms until complications arise.

-When there are symptoms, such as headache or nosebleed, they ...more misdiagnosis »
+When there are symptoms, such as headache or ...more misdiagnosis »

 Symptoms of Hypertension